larryknaebelobsidian/kingdom/Purpose of Selected Quotations.md

 I encourage you to buy Peters' three volume book set and read the full work yourself.

-These are my notes but they are mostly direct quotations from Peters' work.
+These are my notes and my selected quotations but they are mostly direct quotations from Peters' work.
 Direct quotations are shown as indented blocks.
 I have attempted to include precise references to all quotations so you can find them in the printed book for further research.

 To the glory of God -- Father, Son and Holy Spirit